 - If the device is in the garage, raise it so the pilot light is 18 inches above the floor.
 This helps prevent ignition of gasoline vapors that collect near the floor.

-- Consider installing an automatic gas-shutoff valve which stops the flow of gas if the ground moves or if gas flow increases dramatically.
-The valve, which costs around $300, prevents fires when a gas line breaks due to flood, earthquake or other disaster.
+- Consider installing an automatic gas-shutoff valve to stop the flow of gas if the ground moves or if gas flow increases dramatically.
+The valve prevents fires when a gas line breaks due to flood, earthquake or other disaster.

-- You may also want to insulate the first 6 feet of the hot water pipe and the first 3 feet of the cold water pipe that extends from your hot water tank.
-Insulating the hot water pipe reduces heat loss and insulating the cold water pipe reduces “sweating” in the summer.
-You can find pipe wrap insulation for this purpose in most hardware stores.
+- You may want to insulate the first six feet of the hot water pipe and the first three feet of the cold water pipe that extends from your hot water tank.
+Insulation reduces heat loss on the hot water pipe and "sweating” on the cold water pipe.

-- Do not use pipe wrap or any other insulation within 6 inches of the draft hood or flue exhaust vent at the top of the natural gas water heater.
+- Do not use pipe wrap or any other insulation within six inches of the draft hood or flue exhaust vent at the top of the natural gas water heater.